momentohq/api-key-refresh-lambda/README.template.md

 ## Retrieving auth token from secret manager

-Your application simply needs to retrieve the newly-generated Secret from Secrets Manager.
-The secret name (unless overwritten) is `momento/authentication-token`, the token is stored in three key value parts, authToken, refreshToken and validUntil.
+Your application simply needs to retrieve the newly-generated secret from AWS Secrets Manager.
+The secret name (unless overwritten) is `momento/authentication-token`, the token is stored in three key value parts, authToken, refreshToken, and validUntil.

 Example using the AWS CLI and `jq`: